bitterjug/kashana/docs/elm-notes.rst

 of the attribute for which it is responsible.
 And the `field.js` takes responsibility for saving the model when an field is changed.

-In Elm Ive so far given an input field a model comprising only the state it needs to know about.
+In Elm I've so far given an input field a model comprising only the state it needs to know about.
 And it passes "up" information about an updating effectively changing the field.
 The "parent" view has responsibility for the model object (record) and can chose to save, e.g. it could do validation or cache changes, or enact transactions.

-In Js the field has an editing state and a not-editing state and it renders differently for each case.
-It only renders with an `<input>` element (or suitable other element) when its in editing mode.
-And I guess (not verified) the css works on this assumption.

-So I think I want an augmented version of my current Elm input model that has editing mode as part of its state.

-What to use for the higher level models?

-- There should be a view for a result, that knows about the result object (record).
-This decomposes into fields for the attributes.

-- There should probably be a view for the "dashboard" page as a whole, with a result view in it.

-I wonder if we need a module to define the types for Result, and separate modules to define different views on results.
-E.g. the dashboard result view.

 States for fields and models
 ----------------------------

-Js version has editing state.
-And elm version has saving state: awaiting response from server.
-Js version also appears to have this state, because it has separate css.
-What's the intersection of these two states?
-Can you edit an element which is awaiting a server response, and what does that mean for the pending request?

 Can you cancel or ignore a previous update request when you make a new one?
 Perhaps not, since it's already sent on the wire.
 We can only respond to what the server sends us.

-And in a sense when we update a single field, we are really awaiting all the fields from the server, since any or all of them might have changed if someone else edited the same resource at the same time we did.
+And, in a sense, when we update a single field, we are really awaiting all the fields from the server, since any or all of them might have changed if someone else edited the same resource at the same time we did.
 Should we grey out all fields on the Result while we await the servers response, in case any of them changed?

-I mean what happens to the state of a field that we're editing (in edit state) when an updated Response comes in from the server with a different value for that field than the one we started editing?
+I mean, what happens to the state of a field that we're editing (in edit state) when an updated Response comes in from the server with a different value for that field than the one we started editing?
 Which wins?